SICKAG/sick_scan_xd/doc/radar.md

 * Doppler speed
 * Reflectivity of the target (aka rcs - radar cross section)

-The radar RMS3xx does not resolve elevation angles.
+The radar RMSxxxx does not resolve elevation angles.
 Therefore, the radar assumes the elevation values (z values) with 0.0.
 The error in distance estimation is usually negligible and is 0.4% (1.0 - cos(5°)) at an elevation angle of 5° compared to horizontal.

 ## Tracking Objects